openmainframeproject/tac/process/github-policy.md

 - If preserving the commit history is important, then the repository can be transferred using the [GitHub transfer repository](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository) process.
 If doing this, then before the transfer you must add a commit to the repository providing a DCO signoff for all previous commits.
 Easiest way is to check in a file called `past-dco-signoff.txt` with the contents below...

 ```
-I, <AUTHOR NAME> hereby sign-off-by all of the past commits to this repo subject to the Developer Certificate of Origin (DCO), Version 1.1.
+I, <AUTHOR NAME> <<AUTHOR EMAIL>> hereby sign-off-by all of the commits prior to and including <COMMIT_HASH> to this repo subject to the Developer Certificate of Origin (DCO), Version 1.1.
 ```

 ## Settings